Topics Report on "BioJapan 2021" and its participation Biopharmaceutical Committee Seminar

 Summary

-In addition, he stated, "Academia seeds with weak capital power are unlikely to follow (1) and (2) if they continue R&D in Japan, because they need development funds for manufacturing investigational drugs in the initial phase (overseas, these funds are provided in some form, such as through investment).
+In addition, he stated, "Academia seeds with weak capital strength are unlikely to follow (1) and (2) if they continue R&D in Japan, because they are inevitably required to spend development funds for manufacturing investigational drugs in the initial phase (overseas, these funds are provided in some form, such as through investment).
 (Overseas, this funding is provided in some form, such as through investment.)
 Therefore, in order to bridge the gap between academia and industry in Japan, it is necessary to have a dedicated research and development organization that links hospitals and production facilities with a certain amount of government funding.

 The next BioJapan 2022 will be held October 12-14, 2022, at Pacifico Yokohama.

-( Tetsushi Ito, Director, Pharmaceutical Affairs and Biopharmaceuticals Department, and Kazuhisa Uchida, Chairman, Technical Working Committee, Biopharmaceuticals Committee)
+( Tetsushi Ito, Director, Regulatory Affairs and Biopharmaceuticals Department, and Kazuhisa Uchida, Chairperson, Technical Working Group, Biopharmaceuticals Committee)